wangxinyang/europe-odds-analyze/README.md

 1. Tauri for build desktop app
 2. Rust for serives and db handle
 3. antd for UI style and components
+4. sqlx for DB connection

 ## How to use it

-1. run the migrations file to build postgresql
+1. run the migrations file to build postgresql db

 ```bash
 -- if use the sqlx